end-hunger-durham/pantries-android/README.md

-# Durham Food Pantries
+# Durham Food Resources

-An android application used to display food pantries in the Durham area and provide directions to the pantries.
+An android application used to display food pantries in the Durham area and provide information and directions.

 ## Installation